svgen83/teleshop/README_EN.md

 ```

-To run the program from the server, you must first acquire a server.
-The following is an example of running on a virtual server [Heroku](https://heroku.com).
+To run the program from the server, you must first acquire a server.The following is an example of running on a virtual server.
-The first step is to register on the Heroku website and create an app.
-You can submit the code from GitHub.
-After linking your GitHub account to Heroku, you should find the repository with the code and connect it to Heroku.
-Environment variables should be registered in the Config Vars section in the Settings tab.
-Click the "Deploy Branch" button.
+How to do this is described in detail [in this manual] (https://ramziv.com/article/38).
 ### Objective of the project

 The code was written for educational purposes in an online course for web developers [dvmn.org](https://dvmn.org/).